About the Berman Jewish DataBank

 SUPPORT AND MANAGEMENT

 The DataBank is supported by an endowment provided by the Mandell and Madeleine Berman Foundation and by funding from The Jewish Federations of North America (JFNA), and is managed by JFNA.
-An advisory committee works with the DataBank's professional staff.
+An Oversight Committee works with the DataBank's professional staff.

 The DataBank's mission is two-fold: